feenkcom/RemoteServiceReplication/design/RemoteServiceReplication.md

 ## Coordination Windows

-Changes to mirrored objects propogate to the remote environment during a coordination window.
+Changes to mirrored objects propagate to the remote environment during a coordination window.
 A window opens just before a message or a response are sent.

 What happens if a conflicting change is detected during a coordination window? i.e. each paired service is has changed the inst var #foo between synchronization windows?
 Such a conflict is considered an application bug.